 Any of CS 4810, CS 4820 or CS 4814; or permission of instructor.
 In general, some mathematical maturity is expected.
-Familiarity with basic notions of algebra (such as finite fields, basics of vector spaces, polynomials), linear algebra, and discrete probability will come in handy.
+Familiarity with basic notions of algebra (such as finite fields, basics of vector spaces, polynomials), linear algebra, and discrete probability will be useful.